turingschool-examples/romcom/README.md

 ##Features
-  -You are able to view a new random book cover, title, and tagline with descriptors -You are able to create your own custom book cover that meets your desires -Ability to view saved book covers & their associated titles
+  -You are able to view a new random book cover, title, and tagline with descriptors -Create a favorites section to view all of favorited book covers -Ability to view saved book covers & their associated titles

 ## Deployed Page